Motion by curvature and large deviations for an interface dynamics on $\mathbb{Z}^2$: Behaviour of the poles and terms

-The estimate of the supremum on the zero-range process is then identical to the one in Lemma~\ref{lemm_valeur_p_is_2}. \demo \end{rmk} The method of proof of Lemma~\ref{lemm_valeur_p_is_2} can be used to obtain tighter estimates on the slope at the poles.
-An example is given in the following corollary, used in Appendix~\ref{appen_tightness} to obtain exponential tightness. \begin{coro}[One and two block estimates for deviations from the average] Let $\beta>1$.
+The second supremum is bounded by $1$ and the supremum on the zero-range process is the same quantity as in~\eqref{eq_qtite_to_estimate_after_conditioning_valeur_1_pis2}. \end{proof} The method of proof of Lemma~\ref{lemm_valeur_p_is_2} can be used to obtain tighter estimates on the slope at the poles.
+An example is given in the following corollary, used in Appendix~\ref{appen_tightness} to obtain exponential tightness. \begin{coro}[One and two block estimates for deviations from the average] Let $\beta>\log 2$.
 For each $\delta,\eta>0$:

 and: